DynastyElvis/sUBMISSION-2-Independent-Project---Portfolio-Landing-Page/README.md

 [Go Back to the top]
 ## Installation Requirements

-* Either a computer,phone,tablet or an Ipad
+* Either a computer, phone,tablet or an Ipad

 * An access to the Internet